GitLiveApp/GitLive/_sections/videocalling-vscode.md

 ### Instructions
 #### Step 1

- Next to a collaborators name, you will find a phone icon allowing you to place a call.
+ Next to a teammates name, you will find a phone icon allowing you to place a call.

 ![Call Teammate](/uploads/vscode-call-teammate.jpeg "Call Teammate"){:class="screenshot"}

-You can also call any collaborator through the command palette.
+You can also call any teammate through the command palette.
 First select “Call a Teammate” and you will have a dropdown list of all of your collaborators on the project.

 ![Call Teammate Command Pallete](/uploads/vscode-call-teammate-command-pallete.jpg "Call Teammate Command Pallete"){:class="screenshot"}